mt4110/veil-rs/docs/json-schema.md

 *   **`schemaVersion`** (string, required from v0.6.0 inward)
     *   Current Version: `"veil-v1"`
     *   Consumers like `veri-rs` can use this to select the appropriate validation logic.
-    *   If `schemaVersion` is absent, consumers should assume legaxy v0.5.x format.
+    *   If `schemaVersion` is absent, consumers should assume legacy v0.5.x format.

 ## 5. Backward Compatibility Notes